apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 **Conclusion**
 - Integration >>>>> migration
-- Migration is only a temporary solution
-- It does not solve any paint point but is a crutch/lessens the double-entry problem
+- Migration is only a temporary solution.
+It does not solve any paint point but is a crutch/lessens the double-entry problem.
-- If a clinic has a PIMS vendor we are integrated with, we ought to never offer a data migration to them
+- If a clinic has a PIMS vendor we are integrated with, we ought to never offer a data migration to them.
+- Initially, this project aimed to create a tool to be used by ISRs during onboarding.
+In the initial plan, the ISRs were responsible for formatting data from clinics into a CSV file in a pre-defiend format.
+I no longer believe this to be an ideal solution.
+Data manipulation is not the responsibility of an ISR.
+- Initially, this project aimed to support data migrations for existing non-integrated clinics post-onboarding.
+I have since re-evaluated this case and have determined that it should be avoided.
+The data descrepancies that will arise via human error between the time the clinic is onboarded and when they wish to migrate ought not to cost Chewy engineers their time.
+This data migration service, if offered, should only be offered at the time of onboarding, but not after.
-- Therefore, the use cases and background of this report have been updated to reflect the above findings.
+- The use cases and background of this report have been updated to reflect the above findings.

 <br>